 Exercise can be a crucial part of your self-care plans.
 Let author, athlete, and 7-year ovarian cancer survivor, Nancy S. Brennan be your guide as you aim for a complete recovery from cancer.

 - If you are in cancer treatment, you may have questions about how much exercise to do and why to do it.
-Here are self-directed, flexible, and easy plans you can use.
+Here are self-directed, flexible, and easy plans that you can use, after medical approval.

-- If you were athletic before cancer, you may want to do more exercise than you should do with your current health status and side effects.
+- If you were athletic before cancer, you may instinctively want to do more exercise than you should do during cancer recovery, especially early in treatment.
 Learn about the great value in adjusting your activities and prioritizing health over “training”.
 “More” is not always “better” at this crucial time.

-- If you don’t usually do much exercise and you don’t feel well because of treatment, how can your start exercising to gain its benefits?
-This guide can help you succeed with practical tips, encouragement, and an effective starting plan.
+- If you don’t usually do much exercise and you don’t feel well because of treatment, how can begin exercise slowly and easily?
+This guide provides you with practical tips, encouragement, and an effective starting plan.

 Gain confidence as you gain knowledge and understanding about exercise and its positive effects on cancer recovery.
-Being physically active is so important to your cancer recovery that in 2010 the American College of Sports Medicine presented results of a large, authoritative study to the annual meeting of oncologists in the United States, and said to tell cancer patients: avoid inactivity.
+Being physically active is so important to your cancer recovery that in 2010 the American College of Sports Medicine presented results of a large, authoritative study to the annual meeting of oncologists in the United States, and said to tell cancer patients: “Avoid inactivity.”

-If you want to do everything that you can to recover from cancer, you need to make the right levels of physical activity part of your commitment to yourself.
+If you want to do everything that you can to recover from cancer, choose physical activities that help your body heal, thrive and recover.

 Start today.
 Start here.
 Get active against cancer.